Jewellery Care

 Jewellery Cleaning

 To clean your jewellery, gently clean in lukewarm water with mild soap and a soft toothbrush.
-It is best to do this with a soft washcloth lining a sink, or in a plastic bowl - never over a hard surface (or open drain!) as it’s easy for a soapy piece of jewellery to slip out of your hands, and if this happens it’s best to have it land on a softer surface.
+It is best to do this with a soft washcloth lining a sink, or in a plastic bowl - never over a hard surface (or open drain!) in case it drops.
 If there are gemstones or diamonds in your piece, use the toothbrush to gently clean underneath and around the setting.
 Rinse your piece clean of any soap after cleaning, and then dry and polish with a soft cotton cloth.
 Never use metal polishing pastes or cleaners as they tend to be too abrasive and can actually cause damage over time - particularly if there are gemstones in your piece.

 For sterling silver jewellery (without stones), there is a very simple and non-toxic trick that I love for cleaning tarnished pieces.
 Take a clean bowl or container, flat bottomed ideally (plastic, ceramic or glass will do - not metal), and line with aluminum foil.
 Place your silver jewellery on top of the foil, ensuring that each piece is touching the foil at at least one point.
 Sprinkle about a teaspoon or two of baking soda over the foil and jewellery.
 Bring a kettle to a boil and pour the hot water into the container, until the silver jewellery is fully submerged.
 The baking soda will bubble now - this is normal and is cleaning the jewellery.
 Allow this to sit for about a minute and then pull a piece of jewellery up to check (wooden or plastic tongs, or similar will do - again, not metal).
 If your piece looks clean of tarnish/oxidation, it is done.
 If not, allow it to soak for a minute or two more.
 Once the silver looks bright and clean of tarnish, remove it from the container, rinse clean with water, and dry fully with a soft cotton cloth.